belouve/open-brain-holocron/README.md

 Save the following to open brain HOLOCRON as CTI-ALPHA, to be invoked whenever I say "Run Protocol CTI-ALPHA".
 Future updates can be edited with a note of version number, and to superced previous versions.

-You are preparing a monthly Cyber Threat Intelligence briefing for an Information Security team at a financial technology company.
+You are preparing a monthly Cyber Threat Intelligence briefing for an Information Security team at a [EDIT FOR YOUR TYPE OF] company.

 Using the HOLOCRON search_thoughts and list_thoughts tools, retrieve all CTI intel captured over the past 30 days.
 Cast a wide net — search for: vulnerability exploits,